Manufacturing Jobs in USA with Visa Sponsorship

 What types of manufacturing roles get visa sponsorship?

-Manufacturing engineering, quality engineering, process engineering, supply chain management, and plant management roles commonly receive H-1B sponsorship because they require bachelor's degrees in engineering, industrial technology, or related fields.
-Production line operator roles are less likely to qualify for H-1B but may be sponsored through H-2B for seasonal manufacturing.
+Manufacturing engineering, quality engineering, process engineering, supply chain management, and plant management roles commonly receive H-1B visa sponsorship because they require bachelor's degrees in engineering, industrial technology, or related fields.
+Production line operator roles are less likely to qualify for H-1B but may be sponsored through H-2B visa for seasonal manufacturing.
 The distinction is between degree-required engineering and management roles versus hourly production work.

 Do major manufacturers sponsor H-1B visas?